 The printer comes from the factory set to tear-off mode and adjusted for full with paper label stock with wax ribbon.
 Many printing applications will function with these factory settings and require no additional adjustments beyond the communications setup and minor darkness adjustment.

-Important: All printer settings can be impacted by commands from a mis-matched or misconfigured driver or software application.
+||IMPORTANT!
+All printer settings can be impacted by commands from a miss-matched or misconfigured driver or software application.
 A printer that is functioning fine after setup but fails or indicates an error after label requests are received are most likely affected by the host side misconfiguration of the driver or printer software settings.
 The host device that generates the printer commands for printing typically have setup configuration that send these as commands to the printer.
 Make sure all settings match the printer settings to avoid intermittent issues.

 The Zebra Printer supports the use of many types and shapes of label/tags and knowing your media detail is important for proper configuration.

-Here are the details you should know for printer media setup and configuration.
+Here are the details you should know for printer media setup and configuration:

 Media Related Configurations

->Media Type – Continuous, Gap/Notch, and Black Mark.
-Default is Gap/Notch Read More>>
+- Media Type – Continuous, Gap/Notch, and Black Mark.
+Default is Gap/Notch.

->Print Method – Thermal Transfer (Using Ribbon) or Direct Thermal (No Ribbon) – Default - Thermal Transfer Read More>>
+- Print Method – Thermal Transfer (Using Ribbon) or Direct Thermal (No Ribbon) – Default - Thermal Transfer.

-Note: Print Method does not apply if your printer is Direct Thermal only.
+||NOTE Print Method does not apply if your printer is Direct Thermal only.
 There are no ribbon spindles or settings.

->Print Mode – Tear off, Cutter, Peel – Default is Tear off Read More>>
+- Print Mode – Tear off, Cutter, Peel – Default is Tear off.

 This is related to the label presentation after printing and limited to the options you have installed.
 For more information, refer to Print Mode Details.

->Media Loading - The media must be properly loaded for the Print Mode you intend to use.
+- Media Loading - The media must be properly loaded for the Print Mode you intend to use.

-2. Understanding the Media Sensors
+Understanding the Media Sensors

 The printer comes with two sensors for label tracking based on the Media Type used.

-Reflective Sensor – This is an adjustable position sensor that has a red light to helps you to position for proper sensor placement.
+This is an adjustable position sensor that has a red light to helps you to position for proper sensor placement.
 It can be viewed when the printhead is opened and the printer is powered on.
 This sensor is used for sensing label Gaps, Holes, Notches, and Black Marks.
-See the Reflective Sensor Read More>>
+See the Reflective Sensor.

-Transmissive Sensor - This is a fixed position inter-label gap type media sensor used for gap media that is not compatible with the Reflective Sensor capabilities.
+This is a fixed position inter-label gap type media sensor used for gap media that is not compatible with the Reflective Sensor capabilities.
 This is usually when you are using gap media with dark pre-print n the backing that can't be avoided using the adjustable position sensor.
-Read More>>

-ZT220 – Use your Utility or Application to select the sensor.
+- For ZT220, use your Utility or Application to select the sensor.
 For more information, refer to Sensor setting.

 The moveable or adjustable position Reflective Sensor must be placed so the top of form can be detected.
 This can be an inter-label gap, a hole, notch or Black Mark.
 When using typical labels on a backing with an inter-label gap, the sensor can be positioned along the width of the label as long as it is not over the rounded edge.
-If using a hole or notch position the sensor's red light directly under the hole or notch so it is seen as the labels feed.
-If using Black Mark Media position the red light so the mark passes over the light for proper form detection.
-Here is more detail on positioning the moveable sensor Read More>>

-4. Media Feed Power up action
+Media Feed Power Up Action

 The printer can be configured to position or calibrate the media after head closure or when powered on.
 These are configured using the LCD Display or can be configured from your utility/application.
 These configurations are detailed as follows